CJYD/WGU-Skateboard-Shop/README.md

         Class<? extends Payload>[] payload() default {};
         }

-Create file: InventoryRangeValidator.java lines 1 - 17.
+Created file: InventoryRangeValidator.java lines 1 - 17.
 This check whether the minInv or maxInv is following the sample data constraints in the BootStrapData.java class.
 Also this is where the @ValidInventoryRange gets enforced.

         package com.example.demo.validators;